May 1, 2022

 3. Legal basis of our personal data processing activities under U.S., Canada, and European Data Privacy Laws

-When European Data Privacy Laws apply and you are an individual in the EEA, we inform you that we are allowed to process your personal data on the following legal bases.
+When European Data Privacy Laws apply and you are an individual in the EEA, the attached policy will govern Cybin IRL Limited Privacy Notice.

 3.1 Legitimate interests.
 We are permitted to process your personal data if it is based on our ‘legitimate interests’ i.e. we have good, sensible, practical reasons for processing your personal data which is in our interests.
 To do so, we have considered the impact on your interests and rights, and have placed appropriate safeguards to ensure that the intrusion on your privacy is reduced as much as possible.